nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ### Features (Products info)

-Depending on the store settings, additional tables may be connected to this scheme.
+Depending on the store settings, additional tables may be connected to this schema.
 For example, to distribute product quantity among multiple warehouses.

 ![Product table](_static/db-schema/warehouse.jpg)